 Starting in early March 2019, Malawi experienced heavy rainfall linked to Tropical Cyclone Idai, which led to intense flooding in 14 districts across southern and central regions of the country.
 In total, more than 850,000 people have been affected, with 56 deaths and 577 injuries reported .?
 More than 86,000 people remain displaced one month after the initial onset of the disaster, most of whom are currently living in camps or makeshift sites in schools and churches.?Humanitarian access remains limited in many of the affected districts as a result of damage to roads and bridges.?Food, WASH, shelter, livelihoods, and health needs are particularly acute.

-INFORM measures Malawi’s risk of humanitarian crisis and disaster to be medium, at 4.8/10.
-Malawi’s lack of coping capacity is of particular concern at 6.4/10 as well as vulnerability at 6.3/10.?
+Malawi’s risk of humanitarian crisis and disaster is assessed to be medium at 4.6/10, according to the 2019 Inform Risk Index.
+Malawi’s lack of coping capacity is of concern.?